The hidden gifts of helping: How the power of giving, compassion, and hope can get us through hard times

 Helping others may help you live longer, too.
 Whenever you die, however old, you will feel young at heart if you live a generous life (research-based findings).
 Or as Post says: “Reaching out to help others saved my life – or so it feels.”

+Post encourages you to think about how you can find the hidden gifts of giving in your life.
 Also covered in the book is the gift of hope and hanging on to hope.
 “We all need a garden of hope in life’s challenging periods – real hope, the kind that grows deep roots.”

 Reviewed by Gary Sutcliffe, Consumer Advocate and Peer Support Specialist at East Tamaki Healthcare

-The Hidden Gifts of Helping: How the power of giving, compassion, and hope can get us through hard times
+The hidden gifts of helping: How the power of giving, compassion, and hope can get us through hard times

 Disclaimer: Please note these reviews are not intended as endorsements or recommendations from the Mental Health Foundation.
 This feature introduces resources that may be useful for individuals with an interest in mental health and wellbeing topics.